geoserver/geoserver-history/doc/en/user/source/geowebcache/using.rst

 GeoWebCache integration with GeoServer WMS
 ------------------------------------------

 GeoWebCache (as of GeoServer 2.1.0) is transparently integrated with the GeoServer WMS, and so requires no special endpoint or custom URL in order to be used.
-In this way one can get the simplicity of a standard WMS endpoint with the performance of a tiled client.
+In this way one can have the simplicity of a standard WMS endpoint with the performance of a tiled client.

 This direct integration is turned off by default.
-To turn on, please see the section on the :ref:`webadmin_gwc` page in the :ref:`web_admin`.
+It can be enabled by going to the :ref:`webadmin_gwc` page in the :ref:`web_admin`.

+When this feature is enabled, GeoServer WMS will cache and retrieve tiles from GeoWebCache (via a GetMap request) **only if the following conditions apply**:

+#. ``TILED=true`` is included in the request.
+#.
+All other request parameters (tile height and width) match up with a tile in the layer's gridset.
+#.
+There are no vendor-specific parameters (such as ``cql_filter``).

+In addition, when direct integration is enabled, the WMS capabilities document (via a GetCapabilties request) will only return the WMS-C vendor-specific capabilities elements (such as a ``<TileSet>`` element for each cached layer/CRS/format combination) if ``TILED=true`` is appended to the GetCapabilities request.

+.. note:: GeoWebCache integration is not compatible with the OpenLayers-based :ref:`layerpreview`, as the preview does not usually align with the GeoWebCache layer gridset.
+This is because the OpenLayers application calculates the tileorigin based on the layer's bounding box, which is different from the gridset.
+It is, however, very possible to create an OpenLayers application that caches tiles; just make sure that the tileorigin aligns with the gridset.

 GeoWebCache endpoint URL
 ------------------------

 When not using direct integration, you can point your client directly to GeoWebCache.

 .. warning:: GeoWebCache is not a true WMS, and so the following is an oversimplification.
-If you encounter errors, check the :ref:`gwc_troubleshooting` page for help.
+If you encounter errors, see the :ref:`gwc_troubleshooting` page for help.

 To direct your client to GeoWebCache (and thus receive cached tiles) you need to change the WMS URL.